osohq/oso/docs/content/python/guides/roles/sqlalchemy/getting-started.md

 When managing access to resources within an application, it can be useful to group permissions into **roles**, and assign these roles to users.
-This is known as **Role-Based Access Control (RBAC).** The SQLAlchemy roles library extends the `Oso` core library with built in configuration, data modeling and enforcement of role-based access control.
+This is known as **Role-Based Access Control (RBAC).** The SQLAlchemy roles library extends the `Oso` core library with built-in configuration, data modeling and enforcement of role-based access control.

 In this guide, we'll walk through the basics of starting to use the